awsdocs/amazon-workspaces-user-guide/doc_source/peripheral_devices.md

 If your WorkSpace is using the PCoIP protocol, the WorkSpaces clients do not support webcams or other video devices\.

-If your WorkSpace is using the WorkSpaces Streaming Protocol \(WSP\), the WorkSpaces client applications for Windows and macOS support webcams\.
+If your WorkSpace is using the WorkSpaces Streaming Protocol \(WSP\), versions 3\.1\.5 and later of the WorkSpaces client applications for Windows and macOS support webcams\.
+For the Windows client, you must run the client on a machine that's running Windows 10 version 1607 or later\.

-**Note**
-Webcam support in WSP WorkSpaces is a beta feature\.

 **To use a webcam**